 - Visit classrooms on a regular basis to coach and provide feedback to teachers to improve teaching practices through the reflective cycle

-- Use curriculum developer reports and results of structured classroom observations (Early Childhood Environmental Rating Scale – Revised (ECERS-R), Supports for Early Literacy Assessment (SELA) & Preschool Classroom Mathematics Inventory (PCMI) to determine and support a high level of curriculum implementation
+- Use curriculum developer reports and results of structured classroom observations (Early Childhood Environmental Rating Scale – (ECERS-3), Supports for Early Literacy Assessment (SELA) & Preschool Classroom Mathematics Inventory (PCMI) to determine and support a high level of curriculum implementation

-- Administer structured program evaluation instruments (in assigned classrooms) in the fall-winter to measure quality practices in preschool classrooms (e.g., ECERS-R, SELA, PCMI, High/Scope Preschool Program Quality Assessment, Creative Curriculum Implementation Checklist)
+- Administer structured program evaluation instruments (in assigned classrooms) in the fall-winter to measure quality practices in preschool classrooms (e.g., ECERS-3, SELA, PCMI, High/Scope Preschool Program Quality Assessment)

 - Plan specific goals and training opportunities to improve weak areas identified from structured observation evaluations (aggregated data), curriculum developer reports, performance-based assessment results, Early Learning Improvement Consortium reports, and other information sources